managedcoder/BotFrameworkAccelerators/RazorWebChatHost/README.md

 ngrok http 3978 -host-header=localhost:3978
 ```
 When creating the Bot Channel Registration, you'll have to set the messaging endpoint of the Bot Channel
-Registration to the https version of the endpoints exposed by ngrok which should look something like this:
+Registration to the https version of the endpoints exposed by ngrok which should look something like
+the following.
+Remember, the ngrok exposed endpoint only lasts as long as the command window is
+running so the next time you run ngrok you'll have to reset/update the messaging endpoint in the Bot
+Chanel Registration.

 ```
 https://<ngrok generated #>.ngrok.io/api/messages
 ```